 - weight gain

 Unlike food allergies, food intolerance can go away, but it is important to understand that an IgG food intolerance is a symptom of increased intestinal permeability, often referred to as ‘leaky gut’.
 Apart from avoiding the foods you are intolerant to it is crucial to also follow a Gut Repair Programme to heal the digestive system.
-Our Nutritional Therapist, Melanie Ryan, can advise you on how to do that.

 Other Food Intolerances